 Dental implants consist of two parts:

-- You’ll have a small titanium screw placed in the jawbone to simulate the tooth’s root.
+- First, a small titanium screw is placed in the jawbone to simulate the tooth’s root.

-- Your dentist will affix a false tooth (crown) that fits over the top.
+- Finally, your dentist will affix a false tooth (crown) that fits over the top.

 Key Benefits of Dental Implants